Overview – Amboseli NP

 Amboseli is classic Africa.
 Often called the 'Land of Giants' – due to the impressive elephants here carrying massive tusks – the animals are set against breathtaking vistas of Mt Kilimanjaro, which makes an awesome backdrop to the small park.
 Aside from elephants, many plains animals are easy to spot (as are other visitors, it’s a popular place).
 Fantastic photo opportunities are possible, and early mornings are best for clear views of Kilimanjaro.

-- Excellent wildlife viewing with four of the Big Five present (no black rhino)
+- Excellent wildlife viewing with four of the Big Five present (no rhino)

 - Outstanding elephant sightings

 - Excellent birding, especially waterbirds in swamp habitat

 - Good range of accommodation catering to different budgets and styles

 - The park gets very busy, especially in the high season

 - Big cats are relatively hard to spot